Best Sumba Travel Guide: Dry Tourism and Thoughts on Wellness Travel

 Evening open-fire dining experience at a sustainable Sumba resort supporting dry tourism and slow travel

 Dry tourism shifts how people relate to food as well.
-Instead of meals designed to complement alcohol, the focus turns to nourishment.
+Instead of meals designed to complement alcohol, the focus turns to nourishment and even appreciation.

-Our culinary approach emphasizes fresh, locally sourced ingredients prepared to energize rather than sedate.
-Creative mocktails using tropical fruits and traditional herbs allow guests to enjoy ritual and flavor without compromising clarity.
+Our culinary approach emphasizes fresh, locally-sourced ingredients prepared to energize and nourish rather than sedate.
+Creative housemade mocktails are also provided utilizing tropical fruits and traditional herbs to allow guests to enjoy ritual and flavor without compromising clarity.
 Dining becomes part of wellbeing, not an indulgence to recover from.

 What Dry Tourism Looks Like in Practice Here